 In fact, our virtual world may have actually fueled misconduct.
 Without bystanders present, employees may feel even more emboldened to harass colleagues or make sexual and racial comments during virtual meetings.
 According to HR Dive, the informal nature of working from home can make it easier for employees to slip into inappropriate behaviors.

 Worse still, virtual platforms bring harassment and abuse directly into an employee’s home, which can make the misconduct feel even more invasive and all-consuming.
 Virtual platforms also enable coworkers or Zoom bombers from outside the company to display graphic violent or sexual content on their screens, making employees especially vulnerable to dehumanizing imagery.

 However, some employees – such as online customer service agents or call-center workers – have long relied on virtual platforms for their work.
 Their experiences with many types of abuse, often from customers, provides a window into the challenge now facing the broader workforce.
-The problem of virtual abuse is so pervasive among this employee base that JPMorgan recently revamped its policies to include a procedure for handling racism directed at workers in their call centers, and Bloomberg reported in June that the bank has cut ties with four clients who were racially abusive to such employees.
+The problem of virtual abuse is so pervasive among this employee base that JPMorgan recently revamped its policies to include a procedure for handling racism directed at workers in their call centers, and Bloomberg reported that the bank has cut ties with four clients who were racially abusive to such employees.

 JPMorgan’s decision is a good example of developing policies that lead to real action.
 According to experts interviewed in HR Dive and The Wall Street Journal, employers can take a number of steps to prevent and respond to inappropriate behavior in the virtual workplace: